M.D. Program OASIS

 Carolyn Green, Med26

-Carolyn Green is a member of the MD Class of 2026 and a student advisor to the career advising stream.
-She grew up in Longview, Washington, and attended the University of Notre Dame, where she majored in Industrial Design.
+Carolyn Green is a member of the M.D.
+Class of 2026 and a student advisor to the career advising stream.
+She grew up in Longview, Washington, and attended the University of Notre Dame, where she majored in industrial design.
 A "non-traditional student," Carolyn had initial careers in design and clinical research before finally following the call to medicine.
 Now, of course, she can't imagine doing anything else.
 Carolyn is passionate about helping students develop their personal and professional identities as student-physicians and finding their voice as future leaders.
-Carolyn plans to apply to residency in OB/Gyn and is interested in a career in academic medicine.
-In her spare time, you can find Carolyn writing, reading, and hiking her way through the Pacific Northwest with her family and big fluffy dog.
+She plans to apply to residency in OB/Gyn and is interested in a career in academic medicine.
+In her spare time, you can find her writing, reading, and hiking her way through the Pacific Northwest with her family and big fluffy dog.

 Emily Modlin